Child Passenger Safety Tips

 CHOC Children’s Community Education Department has staffed educators that are Certified Child Passenger Safety Technicians and are available to answer questions and provide additional information.

-When an accident happens, CHOC Children’s is ready with the only pediatric-dedicated emergency department and trauma center in Orange County.
 For more important tips to prevent injuries in children and teens, visit choc.org/safety.